QuantEcon/lecture-source-py/source/rst/odu.rst

     @njit
     def update(a, b, e, π):
-        "Update e and π by drawing wage offer from beta distribution with parameters a and b."
+        "Update e and π by drawing wage offer from beta distribution with parameters a and b"

         if e == False:
             w = np.random.beta(a, b)       # Draw random wage